LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started-returning-customers.md

 ---
-title: " I just ordered online labs through Courseware Marketplace and am returning to Skillable.
+title: "I just ordered online labs through Courseware Marketplace and am returning to Skillable.
 Can you remind me what to do next?"
 description: "Instructions for returning purchasers of Skillable labs through the Courseware Marketplace.
 Explaining where to go to set up delivery, redeem vouchers for the labs by creating a class, and how to add students for lab access in the class."
 isPublished: true
 ---